-Today is a special day for me because not only is it my birthday, but it is the feast day of my birthday saint, who is very dear to my heart -- St. Dominic, the founder of the Order of Preachers (the Dominicans) and the saint of the Holy Rosary.
+Today is a special day for me because not only is it my birthday, but it is the feast day of one of my favorite saints -- St. Dominic, the founder of the Order of Preachers (the Dominicans) and the saint of the Holy Rosary.
 Also, the founder of my Oblate community, Fr.
 Marie-Dominique Philippe, is a Dominican.
 This is a special feast day for the Community of St. John.

 When Dominic was seven, Joan sent him to study with his uncle, the parish priest at Gumiel d'Izan.
 At fourteen, he enrolled in the University of Palencia.
 There, Dominic completed his secular studies within six years.
 Then he devoted four years to the study of theology.